merrvve/dante-astro-portfolio/src/content/projects/project-5.md

 - Features such as viewing and editing created tenders, adding bidders, and making changes to tender discovery are available.

-5. **Manage Bids**
+5. **Compare Bids**

-- Viewing and editing created offers are available.
+- Comparing selected bids in an interactive data table, where users can mark values using custom filters and add or delete columns.

 6. **Role Based Authentication and Authorization**